-Monitoring and reporting of suspicious transactions is key to AML/CFT & effectiveness and compliance.
+Monitoring and reporting of suspicious transactions is key to effective AML/CFT &PF compliance.
 An MO put in place effective and efficient transaction monitoring programmes to facilitate the process.
-Although the types of transactions which could be used for money laundering are numerous, it is possible to identify certain basic features which tend to give reasonable cause for suspicion of money laundering.
+Although the types of transactions which could be used for ML/TF&PF are numerous, it is possible to identify certain basic features which tend to give reasonable cause for suspicion of ML/TF&PF.

-This appendix, which lists various transactions and activities that indicate potential money laundering is not exhaustive.
-It does reflect the ways in which money launderers have been known to operate.
+This appendix, which lists various transactions and activities that indicate potential ML/TF&PF is not exhaustive.
+It does reflect the ways in which criminals have been known to operate.

-Transactions or activities highlighted in this list are not necessarily indicative of actual money laundering if they are consistent with a customer's legitimate business.
+Transactions or activities highlighted in this list are not necessarily indicative of actual ML/TF&PF if they are consistent with a customer's legitimate business.
 Identification of any of the types of transactions listed here shall put an MO on enquiry and provoke further investigation to determine their true legal status.